 Following the vote to leave the EU, and recognising working peoples’ concerns about immigration, the TUC has been working to develop a left-wing migration strategy.

 A migrant impact fund, like the one introduced by Gordon Brown and scrapped by David Cameron, is a key plank of that strategy.
 However, the TUC has argued that the fund should be considerably larger than it was under Brown, and that local communities should have a greater say in how it’s used.

 Its uses could include:

 - Extra cash for schools, hospitals and other public-facing services in places where migration has pushed up demand

 - Fighting workplace exploitation by bad bosses, which undercuts local labour markets

 - Training local people to fill skills gaps, so employers don’t have to look abroad for workers

 However, instead of following the union’s guidance, Rudd announced a pathetically small central government contribution, rebranded as a ‘controlling migration fund’.

 Over the course of the parliament, £40m of the £140m fund will be directed to immigration enforcement activities.

-In other words, the Tory proposal is not intended to bolster public services or build community cohesion, but rather to police and stigmatise migrants.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+In other words, the Tory proposal is not intended to bolster public services or build community cohesion, but rather to police and stigmatise migrants.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.